stewcop23/story/mainstory.md

 walking through woods by river find hidarugami

-cut back to kyle feeling somethings off, and running back to the river
+cut back to kyle feeling something is off, and running back to the river